-Founded by John Shore 2012 and run by Dan Wilkinson since 2015, Unfundamentalist Christians is a group focused on following Jesus’ commandments to love God and neighbor.
+Founded by John Shore in 2012 and run by Dan Wilkinson since 2015, Unfundamentalist Christians is a group focused on following Jesus’ commandments to love God and neighbor.
 In addition to our Patheos Blog, we’re also active on Facebook and Twitter.

 Generally speaking (because do any two people anywhere believe the exact same things?) we here at UC hold that:

 - Jesus Christ was divine.
 In the course of his dutiful incarnation on earth he therefore easily (what with being divine and all) performed what to him alone weren’t miracles at all.
 As a means of providing for the irrevocable reconciliation of humankind to God (and so of course for each person to him or herself) he allowed for his bodily execution on the cross; by way of (yet again) proving that he was divine he then rose from the dead; for the benefit of all people he left behind the totality of him/her self in the form of the indwelling Holy Spirit, which is readily and easily available to everyone.

 - The Bible is not a contract stipulating the rules for being a Christian.
 It is an ancient, massive, infinitely complex tome comprising songs, visions, histories, dreams, parables, commandments, and more.
 Christians seeking to follow the Word of God must look to all the words of God, ever seeking within those words the spirit of Jesus Christ.
 This means never failing to choose love, compassion and charity over adherence to any Biblical “law” that in practice or spirit violates Christ’s Great Commandment to love our neighbors as we love ourselves.

 - Christianity is supposed to be all about nothing more (and nothing less!) than living a life of love, compassion, fairness, peace, and humility.